nomadicwind/synapse/doc/tech_design.md

 - **Integration Tests:**

-    - **Backend:** Use Docker to spin up the database and broker.
-Test the interaction between the API service and Celery.
+    - **Backend:** Test the interaction between the API service and Celery.
 Verify that calling the API correctly enqueues a task, and that a worker can consume it and write to the database.

 - **End-to-End (E2E) Tests:**